jackfiszr/pdfrex/README.md

 Since `pdfrex` reads and writes files, it requires the following permissions:

 - `--allow-read` for reading PDF files.
-- `--allow-write` for writing merged or split PDF files.
+- `--allow-write` for writing merged, split, or extracted text files.

 ## Usage